ideasman42/nirw-search/readme.rst

                            passed to the editor: {file}, {line}, {column} will be replaced with the file-name, line number and column respectively.
+     --persistent          Stay open after selecting a file, pressing Ctrl-C resets a new search instead of exiting, pressing twice exits.

+   filepath matching arguments:
+     These options control which files are selected to be searched.

+     --search-path SEARCH_PATH
+                           Path to search in, defaults to "." when not passed.
      --include-files INCLUDE_FILES
                            Regular expression matched against each file, only search files that pass.
-     --search-path SEARCH_PATH
-                           Path to search in, defaults to "." when not passed.
-     --persistent          Stay open after selecting a file, pressing Ctrl-C resets a new search instead of exiting, pressing twice exits.
+     --exclude-files EXCLUDE_FILES
+                           Regular expression matched against each file, only search files that fail.
+Defaults to "\." (skip hidden files).

+   expression matching arguments:
+     These options control how matching is performed

      --literal             Search for the literal string instead of interpreting as a regex expression (only applies to arguments passed in via the command line).
      -i, --ignore-case     Case insensitive search.
      -M, --multiline       Multi-line search.

+   display arguments:
      --color {auto,always,never}
                            Color highlight matches.